-Our patron base is largely made of seniors, who must be protected especially well, and young children, who, in spite of all supervision, tend to move around a lot and touch many objects and surfaces.
+Our patron base is largely made of seniors, who must be protected especially well, and young children, who, in spite of all supervision, tend to move around and touch many objects and surfaces.
 In addition, we are a family-run museum, and I am just at the age that our state government has recommended delay returning to work.

 It is an emotional and financial hardship to have the Museum closed, and I know all of you are tired of waiting, as well.
 We count ourselves fortunate to be able to weather this storm.
 I can hardly express how eager I am to be back behind my desk, greeting patrons and helping all of you with your miniatures questions and needs.

 Lori Kagan-Moore, Director